trahloff/aws-certification-notes/Specialist_Data-Analytics_DAS-C01/4-Analysis/Athena.md

 - Supports Parquet + ORC
 - Improve Performance/Cost: JSON to ORC/Parquet
 - You will not get charged for failed queries
+- You can use **workgroups** to isolate stuff for security or cost constraints
+- Workgroups can trigger SNS
+- Workgroups "per query data usage" automatically cancels queries
+- **external tables** exist and aid partitioning
+- **compressing** s3 objects helps